Gateway to College

 5) What is expected of me?

-- You are expected to attend all of your classes with 90%+ weekly attendance
+- You are expected to attend all of your classes daily

-- You are expected to come to class on time, be prepared with class materials, and to complete all class and homework assignments
+- You are expected to come to class on time, be prepared with class materials, and to complete all coursework and homework assignments

 - You are expected to spend three to four hours a day on homework outside of class time, and we strongly encourage students who have a job to consider the time demands of the program